-The challenge of recruiting a high command
+The Challenge of recruiting a Military High Command

 When hostilities began in April 1861 there were very few experienced military men available to fill the rapidly expanding positions of high commands in the Union and Confederate armies.
 Each side had to look very widely to find sufficient men with evidence of, or the potential for, military leadership.